quiltdata/quilt/docs/advanced-features/tabulator.md

    (approximately dollars per terabyte).
 Be sure to set up appropriate cost controls and monitoring.
 4. **Access Restrictions**: Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
-You must use the Quilt Catalog to directly query the tables.
-However, you can use `quilt3.login` to access the Catalog, then call `get_boto_session` and use that from, e.g., Jupyter notebooks to perform Athena queries.
+You must access Tabulator via the Quilt Catalog in order to query the tables.

 ## Usage